-If you are moving back in with your parents, you are a family member, so this may be a circumstance where cancelling your renters insurance makes sense.
+If you are moving back in with your parents, you are a family member, so this may be a circumstance where canceling your renter's insurance makes sense.
 Based on your age and personal situation you may not be covered automatically.
 Have your parents contact their home insurance company and ask to have you covered specifically for personal contents, and for liability.
-The advantage of doing this is that it will allow you to maintain your insurance history, so that when you do go get insurance again, you could be eligible for discounts that could save you money.
+The advantage of doing this is that it will allow you to maintain your insurance history so that when you do go get insurance again, you could be eligible for discounts that could save you money.

 How to Cancel a Renter's Insurance Policy

-Cancelling your renters insurance is fairly straightforward.
+Canceling your renter's insurance is fairly straightforward.
 If you decide you want to cancel your insurance, this is how:

 - Contact your insurance company and let them know you want to cancel your policy

 - Find out what the penalty will be to cancel the insurance.
-Usually the penalty varies depending on how long the policy was active or how long is left in the term.
-Learn more in this article: How to Cancel Your Insurance and Not Worry About the Penalty.
+Usually, the penalty varies depending on how long the policy was active or how long is left in the term.

 - Provide the insurance company with a signed request to cancel the insurance.
 They might have a specific form for you to sign.